-- 1) Earn at least 24 credits; - 2) Have a cumulative weighted grade point average of 3.85 or better at UHS through the 7th semester; - 3) Complete all of the UHS graduation requirements including: - a) Taking at least 6 classes each year; - b) Having no more than one credit as a Student Instructor or Teacher Aide; and - c) Having taken all high school courses from UHS with the exception of Health and P.E.; - 4) Have a 3.85 weighted cumulative grade point average, calculated by the 7th semester, in 3 of the 7 disciplines: Math; Science;

-English; Career and Technical Education (CTE); Social Studies; Fine Arts, and Modern Languages.
-To qualify for the honors diploma in a specific academic area, in addition to the 3.85 minimum weighted GPA in that area, students must also meet or exceed the honors requirements in that area as listed below:

-- a) Career and Technical Education (CTE) 2 credits; - English 4 credits including the passing of the Advanced Placment exam with the score of 3 or better in at least one AP course; - c) Modern languages 3 credits in one language including at least one AP course; - d) Mathematics 4 Mathematics credits and completed AP Calculus AB, AP Calculus BC, or AP Statistics; - e) Science 4 Science credits, with at least 2 Advanced Placement science courses and the passing of the Advanced Placement exam with the score of 3 or better in at least one AP course; - f) Social studies 5 Social Studies credits and the passing of at least two Advanced Placement exams with the score of 3 or better; with AP Microeconomics, AP Macroeconomics, and AP Psychology counting as social studies classes; - g) Fine arts 4 credits in any fine arts area and ascension to the premier fine arts course in that area: the premier course in each fine arts area are Primaveras (dance); Advanced Drama (drama); Chamber Strings (orchestra); Choraliers (chorus); Jazz Band 1, Wind Ensemble (band), Winter Guard Purple (band); AP Studio Art (art).
-AP Art History shall count as an art class for credit for the honors diploma. - 5) If a student receives an "F" at the 3rd quarter of the 8th semester in a subject in which he/she is applying for honors, the student is no longer eligible in that area. - 6) For any exceptions to the honors diploma policy, students must file a written appeal to the Instructional Council.
+- 1) Earn at least 24 credits; - 2) Have a cumulative weighted grade point average of 3.85 or better at UHS through the 7th semester; - 3) Complete all of the UHS graduation requirements including: - a) Taking at least 6 classes each year; - b) Having no more than one credit as a Senior Instructor or Teacher Aide; and - c) Having taken all high school courses from UHS with the exception of Health and P.E.; - 4) Have a 3.85 weighted cumulative grade point average, calculated by the 7th semester, in 3 of the 7 disciplines: Math; Science; English; Career and Technical Education (CTE); Social Studies; Fine Arts, and Modern Languages.
+To qualify for the honors diploma in a specific academic area, in addition to the 3.85 minimum weighted GPA in that area, students must also meet or exceed the honors requirements in that area as listed below: - a) Career and Technical Education (CTE) 2 credits; - b) English 4 credits including the passing of the Advanced Placement exam with the score of 3 or better in at least one AP course; - c) Modern languages 3 credits in one language including at least one AP course; - d) Mathematics 4 Mathematics credits and completed AP Calculus AB, AP Calculus BC, or AP Statistics; - e) Science 4 Science credits, with at least 2 Advanced Placement science courses and the passing of the Advanced Placement exam with the score of 3 or better in at least one AP course: - f) Social studies 5 Social Studies credits and the passing of at least two Advanced Placement exams with the score of 3 or better; with AP Microeconomics, AP Macroeconomics, and AP Psychology counting as social studies classes; - g) Fine arts 4 credits in any fine arts area and ascension to the premier fine arts course in that area: the premier course in each fine arts area are Primaveras (dance); Advanced Drama (drama); Chamber Strings (orchestra); Choraliers (chorus); Jazz Band 1, Wind Ensemble (band), Winter Guard Purple (band); AP Studio Art (art).
+AP Art History shall count as an art class for credit for the honors diploma. - 5) If a student receives an "F" at the 3rd quarter of the 8th semester in a subject in which he / she is applying for honors, the student is no longer eligible in that area. - 6) For any exceptions to the honors diploma policy, students must file a written appeal to the Instructional Council.
 The instructional council shall determine whether or not to accept the appeal for exception to this policy.
-(Res 30-19, 12-19-2017)

-II.B.3.
+- II.B.3.
+Honors Diploma after 2020.
+The honors diploma will be suspended for no fewer than two years as the UHS Administration and Instructional Council evaluate its positive and negative impacts on the UHS community. - II.B.3.
 Application process.
 UHS counselors will distribute the application for the UHS Honors Diploma after the 7th semester to all seniors who have a cumulative 3.85 weighted GPA.
 Students who wish to be recognized with the Honors Diploma shall complete the application form.
-The UHS counselors shall review the application form to determine if the student did indeed meet all of the requirements for the honors diploma.
-(Res 29-18, 10-18-2016)
+The UHS counselors shall review the application form to determine if the student did indeed meet all of the requirements for the honors diploma. - II.B.4.

-II.B.4.
 Honors Diploma.
 A certificate indicating the areas in which a student has earned honors will be included with the diploma and presented at the graduation ceremony.
 The Chair of the School Council and the Principal shall sign the honors certificates.
-(Res 3-44, 4/7/92)